 4. Air Conditioning

-Remaining in air conditioned rooms for too long can lead to lack of moisture in your skin, making it dehydrated.
-This is due to the absence of moisture in your surrounding air.
+Remaining in air conditioned rooms for too long can lead to a lack of moisture in your skin, making it dehydrated.
+This is due to the absence of moisture in the surrounding air.

 How Can You Soothe Dry Skin?